 However, there are plenty of spectacular islands in the Northeast and they deliver everything you could ask for from a summer getaway – steps to the beach, picturesque seascapes, delectable food and an abundance of outdoor activities.

-Here are a few of our favorite Northeast islands worth visiting.
+Here are a few of our favorite Northeast island vacations.

 Martha’s Vineyard and Nantucket